 This is another way of showing that you care more about the business-customer relationship rather than just taking their money.

 Even if you think yourself as pragmatic, you still enjoy receiving presents once in a while.
 Let’s face it, on our birthdays; we are more open-minded and giving.
 So, we often think I deserve it, and I should get it.

 This is why numerous marketers send automated emails for birthdays or anniversaries.
 As a majority of people are more relaxed on this particular day, it’s much easier to attract their attention.

 A “happy birthday” message will show the subscriber that you care about them and that you value their presence.
 To go a step further, you should also offer a discount code, so you encourage them to indulge in your business.

 To know when it’s your subscriber’s birthday, you will have to collect the information, preferably when they sign-up.
 Then, create the sensors that will trigger the automated emails for each birthday.
 This is a classic example of an automated campaign due to the customer’s actions.

 As you may know, emails are a useful tool to improve customer relationships, increase ROI, and improve conversion rates.
-Marketing automation for small business can be intricate if it’s not done correctly.
+Email marketing automation for small business can be intricate if it’s not done correctly.
 By including this strategy, you have the potential to nurture leads, save time, and increase brand awareness.